adraffy/ens-normalize.js/README.md

 // errors:
 // - not a string
 // - contains disallowed character
-// - punycode error
-// - label has double-hyphen
-// - label starts/ends with hyphen
 // - label starts with combining mark
 // - character out of context
 // - bidi error